This post may contain affiliate links. Please see my disclosure policy for details.

 I had a Creme Egg Easter egg cheesecake while I was here which was not only delicious but also highly photogenic as well.

 This is one of my favourite haunts when I visit Whitby.
+You can also take part in Escape Rooms and there are lodgings too.

 As a lover of Arthur Conan Doyle and the myriad of TV and films about Sherlock – it’s a fabulous place to be!